Harvard–Yale football rivalry: 1936

-November 21 Yale won, 14–13, at the Bowl.
+On November 21, Yale won, 14–13, at the Bowl.
 Heisman Trophy winner Larry Kelley captained the squad.
-Future Heisman trophy winners Clint Frank and Kelley collaborated on 42 yard pass play, Kelley scoring, to forge a 14–0 halftime lead.
+Future Heisman trophy winners Clint Frank and Kelley collaborated on a 42-yard pass play, Kelley scoring, to forge a 14–0 halftime lead.
 Harvard missed an extra point in the fourth quarter and Yale held on for the win.
 Yale, with a 7–1 record, was ranked 12th in the final AP Poll.

 1937

-November 20 Harvard won, 13–6, through snow flurries at the Stadium.
+On November 20 Harvard won, 13–6, through snow flurries at the Stadium.
 The teams rushing attacks totaled 434 yards.
 Harvard's Torbert Macdonal, who would captain the 1939 Crimson team, gained 102 yards on 10 carries.
 Yale's Al Hessberg gained 98 yards on 15 carries.
 Clint Frank scored on a one-yard run in the third quarter.

 Yale's second Heisman Trophy winner played with a severe injury most of the contest but made "fifty tackles" according to Stanley Woodward, the sports journalist credited with the first printed mention of the "ivy colleges" or Ivy League, of the New York Herald Tribune.
-Woodward hailed Frank "the best football player we have seen" since World War I. The 1937 Yale Bulldogs football team finished 12th in the final AP Poll ranking.
+Woodward hailed Frank "the best football player we have seen" since World War I. The Yale team finished 12th in the final AP Poll ranking.

 1941

 November 22 was Harvard senior Endicott Peabody II's final performance versus Yale.
 Peabody started three straight seasons on the offensive line.
 Harvard rushed from scrimmage for 270 yards, Don McNicol accounting for 179 yards and a touchdown on 25 carries.

 Harvard shut out Yale, 28–0, in 1940, and shut out Yale, 14–0, in 1941.

-Peabody finished sixth in the balloting for the season's Heisman Trophy.
-The namesake and grandson of the founder of the Groton School for Boys would later serve a term as Governor of Massachusetts.
+Peabody finished sixth in the balloting for the season's Heisman Trophy, and later served a term as governor of Massachusetts.

 1949

-November 19 Yale won, 29–6, led by Levi Jackson, its first African-American captain.
-Jackson was born in Branford, Connecticut and reared in New Haven where he was a graduate of Hillhouse High School.
+On November 19, Yale won, 29–6, led by Levi Jackson, its first African-American captain.
+Jackson was born in Branford, Connecticut, and reared in New Haven, where he was a graduate of Hillhouse High School.
 Jackson had been a sergeant in the U.S. Army Ordnance Corps during World War II before matriculating at Yale.
 Jackson scored the day's first and second touchdowns.